don/cordova-plugin-ble-central/README.md

 Simultaneous connections to multiple peripherals are supported.

-_This plugin isn't intended for scanning beacons._ Try [cordova-plugin-ibeacon](https://github.com/petermetz/cordova-plugin-ibeacon) for iBeacons.
+_This plugin isn't intended for scanning beacons._ Try [cordova-plugin-ibeacon](https://github.com/petermetz/cordova-plugin-ibeacon) for iBeacons.<br/>
+If you want to create Bluetooth devices, try [cordova-plugin-ble-peripheral](https://github.com/don/cordova-plugin-ble-peripheral).

 See the [examples](https://github.com/don/cordova-plugin-ble-central/tree/master/examples) for ideas on how this plugin can be used.